 Averaging Down in the Stock Market

 For a growth investor, the number one, never-break rule is to cut all losses short.
-Instead, most investors love to average down, buying more of their losers to lower their average cost.
+Instead, some investors love to average down, buying more of their losers to lower their average cost.

 Averaging down, although controversial, is another strategy investors implement when trying to maximize returns.
 The strategy consists of investors purchasing additional shares of a stock they own when that stock experiences a sharp decrease.
 Investors see this as an affordable way to increase their returns.